← Back to Home

 Outside of Work

-When I’m not coding, you’ll almost always find me outdoors, making the most of nature.
+Hobby photo When I'm not coding, you'll almost always find me outdoors, making the most of nature.
 I love hiking through forests and mountains, wild camping under the stars and exploring new trails wherever I travel.
 Outdoor climbing and kayaking are two of my favourite ways to challenge myself and experience the world from a different perspective.
-Whether it’s paddling across a quiet lake in Scotland, scrambling up a rock face in Snowdonia, or simply enjoying some weird health drink (green juice anyone?) at a local café after a long walk in the Cotswolds, I find that time spent in nature helps me recharge and stay inspired.
+Whether it's paddling across a quiet lake in Scotland, scrambling up a rock face in Snowdonia, or simply enjoying some weird health drink (green juice anyone?) at a local café after a long walk in the Cotswolds, I find that time spent in nature helps me recharge and stay inspired.
 The freedom of creating digital products is amazing, but I believe balance is just as important.
 This means I try to spend as much time as possible outside, embracing new adventures and soaking up the beauty of the natural world.

 Get in Touch